MTGate/MTGate/README.md

 ## Current progress

-I'm going to promote the auto play feature for some time.
+I'm improving the TUI and interaction.

+It now lacks some features like error handling when the network fails before or during gameplay.

 ## About the name